algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 I'm still looking for a common ground.
 Things are connected like never before.
 I'm friend of a friend of a friend of almost every person on this planet.
-I say hi to Maradona, Angela Merkel, Barack Obama, Yvukachenko, the astronaut, a billionaire is a movie star, the Saint, the sniper.
+I say hi to Maradona, Angela Merkel, Barack Obama, Selensky, the astronaut, a billionaire is a movie star, the Saint, the sniper.
 Also, every argument is proven right and wrong in a few steps.
 Lean proteins are healthy.
-Smoking kills migrants.
+Smoking kills.

-Take your job.
+migrants Take your job.
 Urbanization increases pollution.
 If we don't want to talk about Israel.
 No peace without weapons.